leemurce/Teaching-Portfolio/README.md

 # Teaching-Portfolio

+Show What You Know: Write and Explain A Program (8): https://youtu.be/CJXEN-qnrls

 Show What You Know: Write and Explain A Program (7): https://youtu.be/44eN4kB9XwM

 Show What You Know: Write and Explain A Program (6): https://youtu.be/ddKqAj18VjE